RaduPatra/UnityRPGProject/README.md

 - If the player enters the cave and kills the monsters before starting the first quest, they may get stuck if they decide to start the quest later.
 Although blocking the entrance until the quest is started or removing the "kill monsters" step would solve the problem, it would make the quests more linear than they already are.
 I intend to rework the quest system to accommodate non-linear completion of certain steps (as in The Witcher 3), while also ensuring that the player's quest-related actions are reflected in the journal.
 - In very rare ocasions, combo melee hits are not getting registed.
 This is because animation events can get called in the middle of transitions as well.
 So sometimes the DisableCollider animation event from the previous animation can get called right after EnableCollider from the new animation.
 It is possible to get the animation info related to an event such as the animation weight, so we could do some checks when we disable the collider based on that.
 - The reward chest interact preview appears even when not facing it properly, leading to confusion and incorrect feedback.
-- You can not activate hold item actions during ongoing actions which prevents players from seamlessly transitioning between different actions
+- You can not activate hold item actions (such as shield blocking) during ongoing actions (such as attacking) which prevents players from seamlessly transitioning between different actions